 “We are very proud of our student-athletes and academic support staff for attaining this honor,” said Mercer Director of Athletics Jim Cole.
 “This award is a direct result of the work done by Sybil Blalock and her staff and it certifies our commitment to success in the classroom.”

-Mercer has won the award each year it has been eligible since joining the conference during the 2014-15 academic year, and its seven-year winning streak surpasses former member, Davidson, who won six consecutive from 2008-09 to 2013-14.
-In its 30-year existence, Mercer and Davidson are the only schools to win the Barrett-Bonner Award on multiple occasions and have combined to win 27 times.
+Mercer has won the award each year it has been eligible since joining the conference during the 2014-15 academic year.
+In the award’s 30-year existence, Mercer and former SoCon member Davidson are the only schools to win the Barrett-Bonner Award on multiple occasions and have combined to win 27 times.